PunnettSong/2020-Summer-Research/README.md

  1. Invert the image
  2. Change the level of contrast of the image
  3. Zooming the image
- 4. Enlarge the resolution of the image based on an input provided
+ 4. Enlarge the resolution of the image
  5. Enlarge the pixel of lines/graphs in the image assuming that the background is white (i.e making the line/graphs more bold)

 # Input